tada/pljava/src/site/markdown/develop/coercion.md

 "parameters and return values" case.
 However, see "additional JDBC coercions" below.

+JDBC defines some `setObject` and `setNull` methods on `PreparedStatement` that must be passed a `java.sql.Types` constant.
+The JDBC constant will be mapped to a PostgreSQL type OID through a fixed mapping coded in `Oid_forSqlType`.

 ### Values read or written through the JDBC `ResultSet` interface

 This case includes not only results from SPI queries made in Java, but